kentdlee/SCSI/source/index.rst

     screen.register_shape("tile36.gif")
     screen.register_shape("flag36.gif")

+    newGame()

+Finally, when the program starts the newGame function is called.
+This function starts the game by creating the mines and tiles and then displaying them in a 16x16 grid.

+We still need to complete the *newGame* function.
+You write the following code in the *newGame* function definition.
 When new game is called there may be an old game that needs to be cleaned up.
 Since each tile is a Turtle, we can clean up the old game by moving the turtles off the screen.
 To do this we write a couple of for loops to go through all the rows of the matrix and for each row all the